CloudEngineHub/LIBERO-plus/README.md

             └── wall.xml
 ```

+## 🔧 Evaluation
+The evaluation method is almost identical to `LIBERO`.
+The only required modification is adjusting `num_trials_per_task` from 50 to 1 in your configuration.

 ## 📊 LIBERO-Plus Benchmark Leaderboard
 | Model | Camera | Robot | Language | Light | Background | Noise | Layout | Total |
 |-------|--------|-------|----------|-------|------------|-------|--------|-------|